top of page

 2012-2015

-• MAP collaborates with community partners on the Built for Zero initiative to end homelessness in Washtenaw County.
-MAP helps develop policy and procedures for prioritizing housing resources to the most vulnerable individuals and families.
+• MAP partners on the Built for Zero initiative in Washtenaw County, helping develop policies to prioritize housing for the most vulnerable individuals and families.

 2014

-• MAP secures Veterans Administration funding through the Supportive Services for Veteran Families program, and begins housing up to 94 Veterans annually.
+• MAP secures Veterans Administration funding through the Supportive Services for Veteran Families program, housing up to 94 Veterans annually.

 2015

-• MAP is awarded a Homeless Veterans Reintegration Program (HVRP) grant from the US Department of Labor, eventually enrolling 192 Veterans in this vital employment program serving Washtenaw and Jackson counties.
+• MAP receives a Homeless Veterans Reintegration Program (HVRP) grant from the U.S. Department of Labor, enrolling 192 Veterans in employment services across Washtenaw and Jackson counties.

-• Pre-Employment Transition Services (Pre-ETS) begins.
-Students with Individualized Education Plans are referred to MAP's program to help them prepare for the world of work, including social skills training, resume writing, interviewing and work experiences with local employers.
+• Pre-Employment Transition Services (Pre-ETS) begins, helping students with Individualized Education Plans develop social skills, resumes, interviewing techniques, and gain work experience with local employers.

 2018

-• Key for Vets initiative, funded by KeyBank, brings $300,000 in support of MAP’s housing for Veterans.
+• The Key for Vets initiative, funded by KeyBank, provides $300,000 to support MAP’s housing programs for Veterans.

 bottom of page